 Strongwood works in the Netherlands with Helpwanted.nl and with CWAT foundation.

 Helpwanted.nl is a website about online sexual abuse of children and young people up to the age of 26 years.
 You can contact them for advice if you have been dealing with online sexual abuse.
 You will also find information about what it is, how to prevent it and what to do if it happened to you.
 You can also chat with them.
 Parents, teachers and other educators can also contact Helpwanted.nl, they can obtain advice if their child or student has (had) to deal with online sexual abuse.

-Foundation cases Without A Trace (cWAT) helps where others cannot continue and therefore have to stop.
-The objective of this foundation is to solve cases for the victims and to have any perpetrators arrested with sufficient burden of proof and sentenced, so that the victims can continue with their lives.
+Foundation cases Without A Trace (cWAT) also helps in sextortion research where others can no longer help and the 'blackmail' has to stop.
+The objective of this foundation is to solve cases for the victims and to have any perpetrators arrested and convicted with sufficient evidence, so that the victims can move on with their lives.

 The highly experienced people who are associated with the Cases Without A Trace foundation and the experienced specialists, together with the volunteers, ensure that there are many research opportunities.
 Knowledge is made available free of charge and due to the many cases that have been successfully completed, it can be stated that the methodology works.